MrYsLab/telemetrix-esp32/README.md

 If you prefer to work in an asyncio environment, then choose the [telemetrix-aio-esp32 API]().

-The [BLE API]() only supports asyncio only.
+The [BLE API]()  supports asyncio only.
 This is due to the limitations of the available Python BLE libraries.

-A [User's Guide](https://mryslab.github.io/telemetrix/) explaining installation and use is available online.
+A [User's Guide]() explaining installation and use is available online.